-Table 38: RO FEED, PERMEATE AND CONCENTRATE WATER QUALITY - MODE I
+Table 37: RO FEED, PERMEATE AND CONCENTRATE WATER QUALITY - MODE I

 Parameter Unit Feed Permeate Concentrate

-Na+ mg/L 1073 75 11220
+Na+ g/L 1.1 0.08 11.2

-CI- mg/L 900 37 8870
+CI - g/L 0.9 0.04 8.9

-SO 4 2- mg/L 70 3 783
+SO 4 2- g/L 0.07 0.003 0.83

-тос mg/L 0.6 0.5 2
+тос mg/L 0.6 0.5 2.0

-Table 39: RO FEED, PERMEATE AND CONCENTRATE WATER QUALITY - MODE II
+Table 38: RO FEED, PERMEATE AND CONCENTRATE WATER QUALITY - MODE II

 Parameter Unit Feed Permeate Concentrate

-Na+ mg/L 476 15.3 4458
+Na+ g/L 0.48 0.02 4.5

-CI- mg/L 460 59 4856
+Cl- g/L 0.46 0.06 4.9

-SO 4 2- mg/L 27 3 85
+SO 4 2- g/L 0.03 0.03 0.09

-тос mg/L 3.5 0.5 44
+тос mg/L 3.5 0.5 44.0

 Because the concentration of the solution used for the EFC tests was far less than the eutectic concentration, it was not possible to achieve the eutectic point and therefore solid and ice production simultaneously in one batch.
 Therefore, the solution had to be concentrated in sequential batches by separating ice formed.
 The amount of ice formed determines the time of each batch.
-After the formation of about 10 to 15% ice in crystallizers, the cooling and stirring were stopped to remove the ice formed, first the concentrated salt solution was drained and transferred to the buffer tank, and then the ice was removed from the crystallizer by washing using tap water.
+After the formation of about 10 to 15% ice in the crystallizers, the cooling and stirring were stopped to remove the ice formed.
+First the concentrated salt solution was drained and transferred to the buffer tank, and then the ice was removed from the crystallizer by washing using tap water.
 The collected concentrated salt solutions of different batches in the buffer tank were transferred to the crystallizer to repeat the concentration process.
 This concentration process was repeated in sequential batches.
 The concentration process had to be repeated in successive batches until the salt content in the solution approached the eutectic concentration.
 Cooling of the concentrated solution at the eutectic point would result in the simultaneous formation of ice and solid.